• Skip to primary navigation

 Green Moong Dal in a ladle on top of the instant pot

-This Green Moong Dal pair perfectly with basmati rice.
-You can also pair with quinoa or cauliflower rice.
+This Green Moong Dal pairs perfectly with basmati rice.
+You can also pair it with quinoa or cauliflower rice.
+Pair with kachumber salad and raita.

-Sometimes we also like to add a bit of tempering on the dal when serving.
-This is the red color oil (or ghee) along with sautéed garlic you see on the top of the bowl of dal in the pics.
+Sometimes, we also like to add a bit of tempering to the dal when serving.
+This is the red color oil (or ghee) along with the sautéed garlic you see on the top of the bowl of dal in the pics.

 Green Moong Dal with rice topped with a tempering of ghee and cumin seeds